 Doctors are struggling with managing patient data.
-They are particularly overwhelmed by the number of text and PDF files received from other doctors that must be manually entered into their own EHR system.
-Because the information received is often in different file formats, doctors must sort through the data to find the information that is relevant.
+For example, they are particularly overwhelmed by the number of text and PDF files received from other doctors that must be manually entered into their own EHR system.
+Furthermore, because the information received is often in different file formats, doctors must sort through the data to find the information that is relevant.

 What is a health information exchange?

 Some doctors share and access information through a health information exchange organization (HIE).
 An HIE allows medical professionals who use different EHR and IT systems to send and receive patient information.

 The goal of an HIE is to ‘facilitate access to and retrieval of clinical data to provide safe, more timely, efficient, effective, equitable, patient-centered care.”
 Additionally, public health professionals can use health information exchanges to analyze the health of populations.

 What types of health information exchanges are there?